commschamp/cc.mqtt5.libs/doc/fuzz_test.md

 ```
 Note the presence of the "-g" option which can be used to generate a valid input sequence
 to perform a full single iteration of the **cc_mqtt5_client_afl_fuzz** described
 earlier.
+The actual fuzzing will use it as a valid input and then deviate from there.
 If you intend to use some extra command line arguments in the actual
 fuzz testing, provide them when generating the input sequence as well.

 For example